Should You Try a Keto Diet if You Have Hashimoto’s?

 What is the Keto Diet?

 The keto diet is a very low-carb diet that emphasizes high fat intake and includes moderate amounts of protein.
-Carbohydrates on a “true” keto diet are restricted to roughly 5% of your daily calories (about 20-30g), compared to a standard diet that gets 45-60% (225-325g) of daily calories from carbs.
+Carbohydrates on a true keto diet are restricted to roughly 5% of your daily calories (about 20-30g).
+A standard diet gets roughly 45-60% of daily calories from carbohydrates (225-325g).

 Your body’s main source of fuel is glucose, which comes from carbohydrates.
-However, when you replace the carbs in your diet with lots of healthy fats, your body enters a metabolic state known as “ketosis,” which burns stored fat for fuel instead of glucose.
+However, when you replace the carbs in your diet with lots of healthy fats, your body enters a metabolic state known as “ketosis.”
+In ketosis, your body burns stored fat for fuel instead of glucose.

-Studies have shown that following a keto diet can support a healthy immune response and increase your body’s glutathione levels, which are notoriously low in people with autoimmunity.1 Although keto may be helpful for some autoimmune conditions, it might not be the best option when it comes to Hashimoto’s, and I explain why below.
+Studies have shown that following a keto diet can support a healthy immune response and increase your body’s glutathione levels, which are notoriously low in people with autoimmunity.1 Although keto may be helpful for some autoimmune conditions, it might not be the best option when it comes to Hashimoto’s.

 The Effect of a Keto Diet on Thyroid Function